The service

 - Of accepting the quote, we give you the first available service date.

-- Issued before we leave site, not weeks later after a reminder.
+- Issued once the service is complete, not weeks later after a reminder.

 In their words